okta/okta.github.io/_source/_posts/2019-05-20-azure-aws-lambda-functions-serverless-csharp.md

 ## Learn More About ASP.NET, .NET Core, and Serverless

-If you’d like to learn more about using secure OAuth 2.0 and user management in ASP.NET, we’ve also published a number of posts that might interest you:
+If you'd like to learn more about using secure OAuth 2.0 and user management in ASP.NET, we've also published a number of posts that might interest you:

 * [Build a CRUD App with ASP.NET MVC and Entity Framework Authentication](https://developer.okta.com/blog/2019/03/11/build-a-crud-app-with-aspnet-mvc-and-entity-framework)
 * [Add Login to your ASP.NET Core MVC App](https://developer.okta.com/blog/2018/10/29/add-login-to-you-aspnetcore-app)